Legal Notice

 Other referral arrangements

 Desjardins Securities may enter into arrangements whereby it pays or receives compensation for client referrals.
-The following information is communicated to the client in writing before the opening of the account or the provision of services:
+The following information is communicated to the client in writing before the opening of the account or the provision of services by the representative:

 If there is a change to the information set out above, Desjardins Securities must ensure that written disclosure of that change is provided to each client affected by the change as soon as possible and no later than the thirtieth day before the date on which a referral fee is next paid or received.

-We will notify you of any significant changes to this Statement.
-An updated version of the Statement is available on our website at https://www.disnat.com/en/legal-notes.
+We will notify you of any significant changes to this Statement of Principles.

 By signing up for the Service, you accept the following terms of use.
 These terms are in addition to the Desjardins Online Brokerage Internet terms of use and are deemed to be an integral part thereof.
 In the terms below, “you” means “the user” within the meaning of the Internet terms of use.